dgostin/vin-express/README.md

 # VIN Express

-VIN Express is a full stack web application that retrieves vehicle data based on Vehicle Identification Number (VIN) by leveraging the [NHTSA API](https://vpic.nhtsa.dot.gov/api/).
+VIN Express is a full stack web application that retrieves vehicle data based on Vehicle Identification Number (VIN) by leveraging the NHTSA API (https://vpic.nhtsa.dot.gov/api/).
 The frontend is built with Vite and React, while the backend is a Node.js/Express server.

 ## Table of Contents